andyljones/megastep/docs/index.rst

 Install
 *******
-If you're working on an Ubuntu machine with CUDA already set up, it should be as simple as
+If you're working on an Ubuntu machine with CUDA already set up and Python 3.6 or higher, it should be as simple as

 .. code-block:: shell